Hammond organ: Leslie speaker

-Many players prefer to play the Hammond through a rotating speaker cabinet known, after several name changes, as a Leslie speaker, after its inventor Donald J. Leslie.
+Many players prefer to play the Hammond through a cabinet with a rotating speaker known, after several name changes, as a Leslie speaker, after its inventor Donald J. Leslie.
 The typical Leslie system is an integrated speaker/amplifier combination in which sound is emitted by a rotating horn over a stationary treble compression driver, and a rotating baffle beneath a stationary bass woofer.
 This creates a characteristic sound because of the constantly changing pitch shifts that result from the Doppler effect created by the moving sound sources.

 The Leslie was originally designed to mimic the complex tones and constantly shifting sources of sound emanating from a large group of ranks in a pipe organ.
 The effect varies depending on the speed of the rotors, which can be toggled between fast (tremolo) and slow (chorale) using a console half-moon or pedal switch, with the most distinctive effect occurring as the speaker rotation speed changes.
 The most popular Leslies were the 122, which accepted a balanced signal suitable for console organs, and the 147, which accepted an unbalanced signal and could be used for spinet organs with a suitable adapter.
 The Pro-Line series of Leslies which were made to be portable for gigging bands using solid-state amps were popular during the 1970s.

 Leslie initially tried to sell his invention to Hammond, but Laurens Hammond was unimpressed and declined to purchase it.
 Hammond modified their interface connectors to be "Leslie-proof", but Leslie quickly engineered a workaround.
 Some Hammond staff thought Laurens Hammond was being irrational and autocratic towards Leslie, but Don Leslie later said it helped give his speakers publicity.

 The Leslie company was sold to CBS in 1965, and the following year, Hammond finally decided to officially support the Leslie speaker.
 The T-200 spinet, introduced in 1968, was the first Hammond to have an integrated Leslie speaker.
 Hammond finally purchased Leslie in 1980.
 Hammond-Suzuki acquired the rights to Leslie in 1992; the company currently markets a variety of speakers under this name.
 As well as faithful reissues of the original 122 speaker, the company announced in 2013 that they would start manufacturing a standalone Leslie simulator in a stomp box.